 How to Cancel a Winning Best Offer

 Best Offer is another situation where buyers may change their minds.
-Granted, sellers are not happy to hear that buyers want to cancel a sale, for many, eBay is how they earn their living.
+Granted, sellers are not happy to hear that buyers want to cancel a sale.
+For many, eBay is how they earn their living.
 But buyers have the right to cancel a sale.
 Again, contact the seller and ask to cancel the transaction.
 Neither trading partner will be able to leave the other feedback since the transaction isn't completed and money isn't exchanged.

-Bottom line, no transaction is set in stone on eBay.
+No transaction is set in stone on eBay.
 Respect the platform and understand that bidding and offers are a commitment to buy.
 Sellers are hard-working, reasonable people and will usually work with buyers in an accommodating manner.